 Each map provides a curriculum rationale, an outline of all topic units available and how many lessons are in each.
 To help you, we’ve provided information on the pre-existing knowledge needed for any unit.
-There is also a suggested schedule and order of lessons, if that works for you - but you are of course free to use the units and lessons in any order that suits you.
+There is also a suggested sequenced order of lessons, if that works for you - but you are of course free to use the units and lessons in any order that suits you.

 You can also find the maps within our Subject pages in Teacher Hub: